Izuasomba/email-del/README.md

 Enter a custom name for the app password, such as "email-del."
 Click on the "Generate" button.
 Google will generate an app password for you.
 Make note of this password as it will be used in the next step.
+If you were not able to succesfully create your app password, turn on 2 factor authentication, after doing that, instead of going through the long steps, go to **https://myaccount.google.com/** and in the search bar, type app passwords and you'd see it. head there and create one

 Run the Docker container: